Edge of Sanity (1989)

 Glynis Barber

 (Elisabeth Jekyll) brings charm to her part as the lovely and caring wife bringing an old fashioned likeness to her part.
 She does well by being spooked during the showdown of the story which was impressive.
+Shows off a nice healthy appeal as well as doing well with her lines and knowing on how to act calm during many situations.

 Of course we can't forget about supporting actress S

 arah Maur Thorp (Susannah) as an insane prostitute of Mr. Hyde's as she really had that cackly laugh to make herself worthy for this horror flick.
+She for sure showed off a ton of adrenaline into whatever she did here and was well remembered I can assure you if you watch the flick as she had a very strong presence.

 There are numerous breast shots by actresses playing prostitutes.